joeldmyers/go-cheat-sheet/README.md

 ## interface

 Like a custom type that gives methods given for a particular type.
+They describe the behavior that our custom types can execute.

 ## Pointers